DRojasLey/katas-practice/katas/55-kata/55-kata.md

 ## Notes about the Solution:

-As expected this is wa more  simpler and uses very clever ways of working the solution out
+As expected this is was simpler and uses very clever ways of working the solution out

 ---